linozen/exocortex/content/refs/python-for-everybody.md

 >>>
 ```

-#### Format Operator {#format-operator}
+#### Format Operator

 With the _format_ operator, `%`, you are able to construct strings and
-dynamically replace values within it with data stored in other
+dynamically replace values within it with data stored in other variables.
+An
-variables.
-An example:
+example:

 ```python
 >>> camels = 42